facebook/react-native-website/docs/new-architecture-library-ios.md

 }
 ```

 For an existing native module, you will likely already have one or more instances of [`RCT_EXPORT_METHOD`](native-modules-ios#export-a-native-method-to-javascript).
-To migrate to the New Architecture, you’ll need to make sure the method signature makes use of the structs provided by the codegen output.
+To migrate to the New Architecture, you’ll need to make sure the method signature uses the structs provided by the Codegen output.